GDSCParulUniversity/.github/CONTRIBUTING.md

 <details>
     <summary> Code Explanation </summary>

-Here is a quick explanation of above commands
+Here is a quick explanation of the above commands

 ```bash
 git pull -v